ggerganov/ggml/examples/gpt-2/README.md

 ## Downloading and converting the original models

 You can download the original model files using the [download-model.sh](download-model.sh) Bash script.
-The model is in Tensorflow format, so before using it with ggml, we need to convert it to appropriate format.
+The models are in Tensorflow format, so in order to use them with ggml, you need to convert them to appropriate format.
 This is done via the [convert-ckpt-to-ggml.py](convert-ckpt-to-ggml.py) python script.

-Here is the entire process for the GPT-2 117M model:
+Here is the entire process for the GPT-2 117M model (download from official site + conversion):

 ```
 cd ggml/build